- Navigate to the Sign Up page of the Unified Medical Language System (UMLS) site by clicking here.

 - Navigate to the Correspondents table: Admin tab > Connections.

 - In the grid at the top of the window, select the record with Correspondent Name National Library of Medicine.

 - Click the Edit button .

-- Enter the UMLS credentials in the Login ID/password fields.
+- Enter the UMLS API key in the Merchant ID field.